Kevin Farley

 Kevin Prindiville Farley (born June 8, 1965) is an American actor.
 He is best known for playing the lead role in David Zucker’s comedy film An American Carol (2008) and voiced several characters in F Is for Family (2015–2021).
-He is the younger brother of the late American comedian and actor Chris Farley who died in 1997.
+He is the younger brother of the late American comedian and actor Chris Farley, who died in 1997.

 Early life, family and education

 Kevin Farley was born in Madison, Wisconsin, the son of Mary Anne (née Crosby), a homemaker, and Thomas Farley, who owned an oil company, Scotch Oil.
 He is the younger brother of comic Chris Farley and older brother of actor John P. Farley.

 Like Chris, Kevin attended and graduated from Marquette University.

 Career

-Farley portrayed Doug Linus in the fictional boy band 2ge+her.
 He was a regular performer in Sports Bar, a sketch-comedy show that ran from 1997 to 1998.
+Farley then portrayed Doug Linus in the fictional boy band 2ge+her from 2000 to 2001.

 He has appeared alongside many of his brother Chris' Saturday Night Live castmates, such as David Spade and Adam Sandler.
 He appeared in The Waterboy (a Sandler film) and in Dirty Work.
 He played a police officer in the 2001 film Joe Dirt, starring David Spade.
 He appeared as himself alongside sidekick Ketchup Boy played by his brother Chris, in a "Cooking with Randy" sketch on All That with Kenan Thompson.

-In 2004, Farley guest-starred as Bud the Janitor on the Nickelodeon television series Drake & Josh in the season 2 episode "Honor Council", and in 2006 as Cop #1 in the season 4 episode "The Wedding", in which he gave Drake Parker and Josh Nichols a parking ticket in a 1970s Chevrolet El Camino for parking in a prohibited area.
+In 2004, Farley guest-starred as Bud the Janitor on the Nickelodeon television series Drake & Josh in the season 2 episode "Honor Council", and in 2006 as Officer Norkin in the season 4 episode "The Wedding", in which he gave Drake Parker and Josh Nichols a parking ticket in a 1970s Chevrolet El Camino for parking in a prohibited area.
 He also appeared in Joe Dirt 2 - Beautiful Loser as Cal.
 In 2017, Farley appeared as Earl in the music video for the Rascal Flatts' single "Yours If You Want It", alongside Kristy Swanson.
 He portrayed Felix the limo driver on Disney's That's So Raven.

 He has continued to perform in episodes of TV sitcoms.
 In 2016, he made a guest appearance as Turkey in the It's Always Sunny in Philadelphia season 11 episode "The Gang Hits the Slopes".
 He appeared on the HBO series Curb Your Enthusiasm as an exterminator in the episode "The Rat Dog".
 He guest starred in an episode of the TV sitcom Rules of Engagement.
 He performed as the NRA gun-toting protester Eric in Superstore season 2 episode, "Guns, Pills and Birds".